ChainForge: A Visual Toolkit for Prompt Engineering and LLM Hypothesis Testing

 \subsection{Iterative Development with Online and Pilot Users}

 We iterated \oursystem{} with pilot users (academics in computing) and online users (through public GitHub Issues and comments).
 We summarize the substantial changes and additions which resulted.

-Early in \oursystem{}'s development, we tested it on ongoing research projects in our lab (mentioned in Section~3).
-The most important outcome was the development of \emph{prompt template chaining}, where templates may be recursively embedded, enabling comparing across prompt templates themselves.
+Early in \oursystem{}'s development, we tested it on ongoing research projects in our lab.
+The most important outcome was the development of \emph{prompt template chaining}, where templates may be recursively nested, enabling comparing across prompt templates themselves (Fig.~3).
+Early use cases of \oursystem{} included: shortening text with minimal rewordings, checking what programming APIs were imported for what prompts, and evaluating how well responses conformed to a domain-specific language.
+For instance, we discovered that a ChatGPT prompt we were using performed worst for an `only delete words' task, tending to reword the most compared to other prompts.

 We also ran five pilot studies.
 Pilot users requested two features: an easier way to score responses without code, and a way to carry chat context.
 These features became \emph{LLM Scorer} and \emph{Chat Turn} nodes.
 Finally, some potential users were wary of the need to install on their own machine.
 Thus, we rewrote the backend from Python into TypeScript (2000+ lines of code) and hosted \oursystem{} on the web, so that anyone can try the interface simply by visiting the site.
 Moreover, we added a ``Share'' button, so that users can share their experiments with others as links.

 Since its launch in late May 2023, online users also provided feedback on our system by raising GitHub Issues.
-According to PyPI statistics, the local version of \oursystem{} has been installed around 3000 times, and the public GitHub has attained over 1100 stars.
+According to PyPI statistics, the local version of \oursystem{} has been installed around 5000 times, and the public GitHub has attained over 1300 stars.
 In August 2023, over 3000 unique users accessed the web app from countries across the world, averaging about 100 daily (top countries: U.S., South Korea, Germany, and India).
 Online comments include:

-\begin{itemize} \item Software developer at a Big-5 Tech Company, via GitHub Issue: \quo{I showed this to my colleagues, they were all amazed by the power and flexibility of the tool.
-Brilliant work!} \item Startup developer, on a prominent programmer news site: \quo{We just used this on a project and it was very helpful!
-Cool to see it here} \item Head of product design at a top ML company, on a social media site: \quo{Just played a bit with [\oursystem{}] to compare LLMs and the UX is satisfying} \end{itemize}